 Visualising Victoria’s Groundwater

-This ease of access and exploration of Victoria’s groundwater data means that VVG can now be readily adopted by water users, resource managers, landowners and conservation groups to inform their decisions about managing consumptive water use and environmental water flows.
+Using the interoperable technologies and high speed broadband CeRDI was able to successfully capture, aggregate and spatially depict Victoria's groundwater systems within one comprehensive and publically accessible web portal.
+This ease of access and exploration of Victoria’s groundwater data allows VVG to be readily adopted by water users, resource managers, landowners and conservation groups to inform their decisions about managing consumptive water use and environmental water flows.

 CeRDI was a participant in the interoperability experiment as part of the development of the Groundwater Mark-up Language version 2 (GroundWaterML2) initiated by the Open Geospatial Consortium (OGC).
 As a testbed for the official OGC interoperability experiment, CeRDI worked closely with other participants to ensure the standard was implementation-ready.